addania/coding/src/pages/Publish_your_Gatsby_site_to_GitHubpages.md

     "deploy": "gatsby build && gh-pages -d public -b master", },
 ```
-> If you are publishing to your account url, for example: https://addania.github.io without any prefix, then skip this step.
-But if on GitHub pages your url will have a prefix, we also need to add this prefix to the Gatsby files.
+> If you are publishing to your account URL, for example: https://addania.github.io without any prefix, then skip this step.
+But if on GitHub pages your URL will have a prefix, we also need to add this prefix to the Gatsby files.
 For example, github pages which use repository name as prefix:
 ```
 https://addania.github.io/MyProject
 ```
 MyProject is name of repository and it comes AFTER  https://addania.github.io, therefore /MyProject is a prefix and Gatsby needs to build files, so that they add the prefix.
 If this is the case you also need to do next 2 steps:

-> 1/ Open <code>gatsby-config.js</code> and paste following (dont forget about the slash):
+> 1/ Open <code>gatsby-config.js</code> and paste following (don't forget about the slash):
 ```
 module.exports = {
 pathPrefix: "/MyProject",